 It is well documented that young people are reluctant to deliver negative feedback in order to avoid negative evaluations by others.
 They will also modify feedback so that it is less negative or even avoid giving feedback entirely.
 They may not want to be perceived as not being nice, and they may be concerned what others think about them.
 By doing this they decrease the threat of social exclusion and potential rejection.

 If you have a shy or very ‘nice’ child who struggles to stick up for themselves, they will need your support.
-Nice is not always appropriate.
-There are time when strong words do the job much better.
+Nice is not always the most appropriate response.
+There are time when strong words do a much better job.
 A little bit of sass goes a long way in situations like this.
 Let’s help them understand there are times when it is completely appropriate for them to be impolite.

-Unfortunately, we can’t control what people say about us.
-That’s a really bitter pill to swallow in life.
-The first time our children experience this it can be a very hurtful especially if they have always been surrounded by love and approval.
+The first time our children experience meanness can be a very hurtful, especially if they have always been surrounded by love and approval.
 I know parents feel their son’s and daughter’s pain during these times and want to do everything they can to support them.
-This strategy is something practical that all parents can do with little ones, struggling to navigate mean comments.
+This strategy is something that all parents can practise with little or big ones!

 For more content like this, check out Michelle’s parenting book “Everyday Resilience: Helping Kids Handle Friendship Drama, Academic Pressure and the Self-doubt of Growing Up”.
 This book is available in all good bookstores, Big W and www.michellemitchell.org It is suitable for parents of children 6 - 17 years old and has a school issues focus.
 It is accompanied by The Everyday Resilience Journal and Video Series for Tweens.